Singapore & Indonesia

 Seaweed farms.

-Today we took the fast boat back to Bali and then caught our flight to Singapore.
-With only one night left before our long-haul flight to Seattle, we dropped our luggage at the Crowne Plaza Hotel and set out to explore Singapore’s Changi airport.
+Today we took the fast boat back to Bali — saying goodbye to Nusa Lembongan with genuine reluctance and multiple backward glances — and then caught our flight to Singapore.
+With only one night remaining before our long-haul flight back to Seattle, we dropped our luggage at the Crowne Plaza Hotel near the airport and made what might seem like an odd decision: we set out to explore Changi Airport itself.

 - Hotel: Crowne Plaza Changi